Christopher Chope: Approach to Bills

-On 15 June 2018, Chope blocked the passage of a private member's bill that would have made upskirting a specific offence.
-Chope said that his reason for blocking the passage was in objection to parliamentary procedure rather than to the bill itself: he stated that he would "wholeheartedly" support a government bill that outlawed upskirting.
+There are multiple examples of Private Members' Bills to which Chope has objected "because he does not agree with legislation being brought before Parliament on a Friday without enough time for a full debate", they had not been debated and/or, in his view, had received selective criticism.
+On 15 June 2018, Chope blocked the passage of a private member's bill that would have made upskirting a specific offence because the Bill had not been debated.
+Chope stated that his reason for blocking the passage was in objection to parliamentary procedure rather than to the bill itself: he stated that he would "wholeheartedly" support a government bill that outlawed upskirting.
 Chope's actions drew immediate criticism from fellow MPs, including some in his own party.
-The prime minister, Theresa May, also expressed her disappointment at the objection.
-Following his objection, the government reaffirmed its commitment to introduce legislation to outlaw upskirting and the bill passed subject to royal assent in January 2019.
-In protest at his actions, staff at the House of Commons placed a bunting of women's underwear outside Chope's office entrance.
-A similar bunting was also placed outside his constituency office.
-Protestors also confronted Chope at his constituency surgery.